Menu

 How do you fix a droopy spider plant?

-Make sure your spider plant is getting moderate, indirect sunlight and check its watering schedule—let the soil dry out between waterings.
+Make sure your spider plant gets bright, indirect light and adjust the watering routine.
+Let the soil dry out between waterings.
 If overwatered, let the soil dry more than usual before the next watering.

 What does an overwatered spider plant look like?

-It typically shows signs like yellowing leaves, a mushy base, and soggy soil.
-You might also see brown, soft roots when checking them.
+An overwatered spider plant has yellowing leaves, a mushy base, and soggy soil.
+You might also see brown, soft roots.

 Why is my spider plant flopping over?